A sunny October resulted in wide temperature ranges leading to cold nights and the first frosts of the autumn.

 Until the government rewrites its guidance to make it easier to understand, why not download my free spreadsheet which will do all the calculations for you?

 Meteoologists define spring in the UK to be the period from March to May so spring is now over and we are officially in summer.
-The 2018 winter was very sunny but this hides the fact that our winter climate has changed quite notably over the last 25 years.
+The 2018 spring was very sunny but this hides the fact that our spring climate has changed quite notably over the last 25 years.